YuzuRanger/UO_Score_Py/README.md

 ## About the App
 ### How do I get started?
-If you are using half-sheet bubble forms:
+If you are using :green_heart:GREEN half-sheet bubble forms:
 - Download the latest Half Sheet Distribution zip file.
+Extract.

+If you are using :heart:RED half-sheet bubble forms:
+- Download the latest Red Half Sheet Distribution zip file.
 Extract.

 If you are using full-sheet UO Score bubble forms:
 - Download the latest Full Sheet Distribution zip file.
 Extract.